Feedback Loops: How to Do It the Agile Way

 Summary

 In general, these are the meetings we conduct in order to implement feedback loops the Kanban way.
 If you are just starting with the implementation of Agile and feedback loops in your organization, start small.
 First, conduct your daily meeting and see how your team feels.
-Sometimes, speaking your mind in front of others may feel uncomfortable, but this is a crucial step to take if you want your teams to be more proactive, improve its performance, and have fully coordinated and collaborative deliverables.
+Sometimes, speaking your mind in front of others may feel uncomfortable, but this is a crucial step to take if you want your teams to be more proactive, improve their performance, and have fully coordinated and collaborative deliverables.

 Tags